How to reduce ecommerce cart abandonment

 Clear communication is crucial for reducing cart abandonment.
 It bolsters customer confidence and minimises confusion on the checkout page.

+But clear communication shouldn’t just be left for your checkout page.
 Articulate your returns policy on product pages and during checkout, emphasising the return timeframe and conditions to build trust and reduce purchase hesitation.
 A detailed FAQ or support chatbot can effectively address common queries about products, shipping, returns, and payment methods.
-Ensure that call-to-action buttons such as 'add to basket,' 'continue shopping,' and 'proceed to checkout' are clear and prominent.
+Ensure that call-to-action buttons such as 'Add to Cart,' 'Continue Shopping,' and 'Proceed to Checkout' are clear and prominent.

 When something goes wrong, like a payment failure, customers want to know why.
-Create clear error messages that provide clear information on what went wrong and guidance on how to resolve the issue.
+Create clear error messages that provide accessible information on what went wrong and guidance on how to resolve the issue.

 3. Optimise for mobile shopping